makersacademy/alexa-ruby-course/modules/3/walkthrough.md

 Additionally, a user will be able to ask:

-> Alexa, start over
+> Start over

 And then follow up with:

-> Alexa, ask about Beauty and the Beast
+> Ask about Beauty and the Beast

 Again, Alexa should then answer questions about 'Beauty and the Beast'.